The 4 C's of a diamond

 Our diamonds are colour graded in GIA laboratories, compared to round brilliant diamonds called master stones.
 The clearer the diamond, the higher the value.
 The whitest, most desirable and highest rated colour grade is D. The diamond’s colour impact could be lowered or concealed by other features, such as clarity and fluorescence.

 Clarity comprises the stone’s imperfections, also known as inclusions.
 The less imperfections a diamond has, the higher the clarity grade.
 The highest grade of clarity is FL, which stands for flawless, followed by IF – internally flawless.
 A more affordable option than FL or IF diamonds are the Eye clean diamonds, which have no visible to the naked eye imperfections and are graded VVSI – SI1.

 Diamonds are a form of the element carbon.
 Due to their molecular structure – every carbon atom is covalently bonded to four other atoms – they have extremely high durability and melting point and are amongst the hardest materials in nature.
 The stone’s creation process takes place up to 200km below the Earth’s surface and requires extremely high temperatures, immense pressure and billions of years.
 Once formed, volcanic eruptions bring diamond crystals closer to the surface.
 After mining, diamonds are sent off to be cut, polished and evaluated.
 Annually about 26,000 kilograms of diamonds are mined across the globe.

 History of Diamonds

-History of diamonds dates back to 4th century B.C India, where the precious stones were used as trading commodities.
+The history of diamonds dates back to 4th century B.C India, where the precious stones were used as trading commodities.
 Used as a symbol of eternal love in ancient Egypt, diamonds were brought to Europe by Alexander The Great, for their supposed magical and healing powers.
-Modern diamond market was established in 1888 in South Africa, by De Beers brothers – a company which still plays the most significant role in diamond mining.
-Diamonds are the most popular gemstone used in engagement rings.
+Modern diamond market was established in 1888 in South Africa, by De Beers brothers – diamonds are now the most popular gemstone used in engagement rings.